 Who Remains at Risk

-Workers disturbing existing asbestos face ongoing exposure:
+Workers disturbing these materials face ongoing exposure:

 - Renovation contractors: Cutting into walls, ceilings, floors